will2849/Packet-Tracer-Projects/README.md

 <br> <br> <br>

 ## OSPF Configuration
 This project demonstrates the use of Open Shortest Path First (OSPF); a dynamic link-state routing protocol that is frequently used in enterprise networks to facilitate dynamic routing.
-Each router is configured to operate within the backbone area of Area 0 and all routes are advertised within one single Autonomous-System.
+Each router is configured to operate within the network backbone (Area 0) and all routes are advertised within one single Autonomous-System.

 ### Objective
 For each router to establish a full-neighbor-adjacency with the other routers and for routing information to be exchanged through link-state-advertisements.
 All PCs must be able to ping each other in order to verify connectivity and that dynamic routing is working as expected.